ring-lang/ring/marketing/pwct/README.md

 The new steps will be inserted in the right location

-This feature is supporting while using components, Ring2PWCT or Paste operations
+This feature is supported while using components, Ring2PWCT and Paste operations

 ### Web and Mobile versions